My teaching philosophy centers around three principles: 1) change mindsets, 2) less is more, 3) the role of a facilitator.

 This course focuses on key social media technologies and their business applications in marketing, advertising, innovation, and collaboration.
 How to design and implement a social media marketing strategy or campaign?
 How can businesses effectively respond to social media crises?
 How can managers use to social media to promote employee engagement and collaboration?
 What are the risks and "dark sides" of social media.
 Students will read, think, and discuss these questions through a combination of readings, cases analyses, and hands-on projects.

 This is a broad survey course required of all Carlson School undergraduate students.
-It covers topics including enterprise resource planning (ERP), customer relationship management (CRM), electronic commerce, social media, privacy, security, IT infrastructure, database, artificial intelligence, Internet of things, etc. The course equips business students with a comprehensive and solid understanding of digital technologies and how they have and will continue to transform businesses.
+It covers topics including enterprise resource planning (ERP), customer relationship management (CRM), electronic commerce, social media, privacy, security, IT infrastructure, database, artificial intelligence, Internet of Things, etc. The course equips business students with a comprehensive and solid understanding of digital technologies and how they have and will continue to transform businesses.

 This is a PhD seminar to expose students to theories and methods related to social media and online communities.
 We cover key topics in motivation, identity, collaboration and innovation, social networks, community dynamics and evolution, electronic word-of-mouth, and risks associated with social media.
 Through readings and class discussions, students will learn how to read academic papers, how to synthesize papers to understand the big picture, how to motivate a research question, how to theorize, and how to write papers.